-"You can't have a true Spanish experience without flamenco."
+"You can't have a true Spanish experience without Flamenco."

-First, The History of Flamenco
+The History of Flamenco

-Centuries later, what some call the golden age of flamenco rose during the Romantic Era — from the late-1700s to mid-1800s.
-During this era, singing was the primary concentration of focus within Flamenco; guitar and dance playing a supporting role.
-Yet, things changed in 1881 when Silverio Franconetti opened the first café cantante inviting spectators to imbibe and enjoy a firey musical show.
-Strangely, as Franconetti was a Flamenco singer, the shows featured the dancers in the spotlight; the singers playing supporting roles.
+According to most scholars, Flamenco dancing dates to the 15th century, though there are claims the art dates back to even the 14th.
+The golden age of flamenco rose during the Romantic Era — from the late-1700s to the mid-1800s.
+During this era, singing was the primary concentration of focus within Flamenco; with guitar and dance playing a supporting role.
+In 1881 Silverio Franconetti opened the first café cantante inviting spectators to imbibe and enjoy a firey musical show.
+Even though Franconetti was a Flamenco singer, the shows featured the dancers in the spotlight; the singers playing supporting roles.

-These bars and shows developed over time, eventually opening the door for ópera Flamenca, once the opera and ballet began incorporating elements of Flamenco.
+These bars and shows developed and spread over time, eventually opening the door for ópera Flamenca, once the opera and ballet began incorporating elements of Flamenco.
 What had begun as an amalgamation of folk forms was now transforming into a serious commercial force; appreciated by Spanish aristocrats.

 In fact, in order to protect its Spanish authenticity, artists and intellectuals began to hold Flamenco competitions in the 1920s; popularizing Flamenco on the global stage.
-In an attempt at propaganda, it was adopted by Spanish dictator Francisco Franco as the National Dance of Spain; thus, further cementing the art form into its esteemed place.
+In an attempt at propaganda, it was adopted by Spanish dictator Francisco Franco as the National Dance of Spain, further cementing the art form into its esteemed place.

 There are three categories of flamenco songs: cante jondo, cante intermedio, and cante chico—profound, intermediate, and light songs, respectively.
 Cante jondo songs typically flow with heavy emotional themes—death, sadness, religion.
 The cante chico has a lighter, happier tone—love, celebration, renewal—and simpler rhythms.
 Cante intermedio songs fall in between the two; though even when dealing with serious issues, they have a less tragic feeling.